grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-onboarding.md

 ### Step 12: Kubernetes clusters

-Switching back to the Azure Arc - Infrastructure view, the new cluster can be access from here.
+Switching back to the **Azure Arc - Infrastructure** view, the new cluster is also visible from here.

 ![](/docs/assets/images/2022-05-03-arc-k8s-onboarding/arc-k8s-onboard-newcluster.jpg)